MaximMoinat/Petri-net-simulation/README.md

 ***

 For a simple example, see `example_usage.py`.
-This example uses a extensive Petri net model of the Wnt/beta-catenin pathway (`example_model.pnml`).
+This example uses a extensive Petri net model of the Wnt/beta-catenin pathway (`wnt_model.pnml`).

 ## Initiate object and load model
 ```